acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Scorn Not
 Thu, 22 Feb 2018 14:01:55

 &ldquo;O MAN, scorn not that which is admirable in you!
 You are a poor thing in your own eyes, but I would teach you that in reality you are a great thing! . . .
 Realize what you are!
 Consider your royal dignity!
-The heavens have not been made in God&rdquo;s image as you have, nor the moon, nor the sun, nor anything to be seen in creation. . . .
+The heavens have not been made in God&rsquo;s image as you have, nor the moon, nor the sun, nor anything to be seen in creation. . . .
 Behold, of all that exists there is nothing that can contain your greatness.&rdquo;&mdash;St. Gregory of Nyssa (c.
 335&mdash;c.
 395): <em>In Cantica, Homily 2.</em>

 ## Projection/Empathy
 Thu, 22 Feb 2018 14:06:03